ashenBlade/EnumClass/README.md

 ### Same name of member and enum

-In current implementation static enum class field names has the same names as original enum class.
+In the current implementation, static enum class field names have the same names as members of the original enum.
-It causes collisions on compilation.

 E.g.
 ```csharp